Question

 Technical

-Ideal when you designed and built complex systems or solutions, showing technical expertise and problem-solving skills.
+Excellent when you designed and built organizational systems with precision and technical expertise.
+Shows systematic problem-solving and design skills.

 How to replace Organize with a stronger action verb: